 When we are forced to confront our most challenging fear and we find the will to survive, our fear then becomes trivial.

 I am paying bills, maintaining a house, raising my children, and traveling alone.
 I am no longer scared of losing a spouse.
 I am no longer afraid of being alone.
-I am no longer terrified of becoming a divorced woman and single mother.
+I am no longer terrified of becoming divorced with kids and single mother.
 I am alone, I have survived, thrived, and mastered my independence.
 I know that one day when I finally do fall in love again with a man, I will not be afraid of losing my partner because I have already lost and I have carried on gracefully.

 I will appreciate all that I have in each and every moment.